RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/create-assign-users.md

 1. Go to **Data Access Control > Users**.

-1. Point to the user and select the pencil icon when it appears:
+1. Point to the user and select the pencil icon when it appears.

 1. Select a [**Role**]({{<relref "rc/security/access-control/data-access-control/create-roles">}}) from the list.